Menu icon

 Suitable for long-distance drivers

-INDIGO Recharge INDIGO quality for electric recharging
+INDIGO Recharge INDIGO quality for electric charging

 Charging stations close to you, wherever you are!

-recharge without stress
+• Charge without stress

-With more than 6,000 charging points available in France, INDIGO is the largest recharging network in town!
-Monitor your charge in real time with the INDIGO Neo application.Pay as you like
+With more than 6,000 charging points available in France, INDIGO is the largest charging network in town!
+Monitor your charge in real time with the INDIGO Neo application.

-Our charging stations are compatible with payment by bank card, recharge cards from all mobility operators (TotalEnergies, Chargemap, etc.) and the INDIGO recharge card for preferential rates.Don't change your habits
+Our charging stations are compatible with payment by bank card, recharge cards from all mobility operators (TotalEnergies, Chargemap, etc.) and the INDIGO Recharge card for preferential rates.

 Our charging points deliver 7 kWh of power, perfectly suited to normal parking times, so you can recharge with complete peace of mind.